artsandmetaphysics/goodlifeodyssey/documents/the-odyssey.md

 8. Athletic games; song of Ares and Aphrodite; songs of Troy
 9. Encounter in Cyclops' cave; Odysseus is cursed
 10. The winds take Odysseus home and away again; Laestrygonians destroy most of the fleet; a year with Circe
+11. Odysseus talks to ghosts in the kingdom of the dead
+12. Return to Circe; the Sirens; Scylla and Charybdis; Helios' cattle; Calypso

 ## Justice, Morality, and the Gods